 This evening, back on board our ship, we head onto the deck and watch for whales and white-beaked dolphins known to frequently visit the area.

 We have reached the Svalbard archipelago, submerged between mainland Norway and the North Pole.
 For the following four days, weather and ice conditions determine our best course.
 We may jump aboard our nimble Zodiacs or head ashore for guided walks amongst nature.

 Cruising amidst floating icebergs at Hornsund on the rugged west coast of Spitsbergen Island, we look for bearded seals, beluga whales, walrus and polar bears.
 Disembark ashore and hike the Fjortende Julibreen glacier.
 Or, stroll through a plant oasis, the Hanging Gardens.
 Encounter the polar bears on ice and ashore at the Duck Islands.
 We may also circumnavigate several of the islands by Zodiac.
 Cruise past red sandstone mountains and to the front of two glaciers, Monacobreen and Seligerbreen.
 Here you can see seals, black-legged kittiwakes and ivory gulls.

 Thanks to the ice-strengthened hull of Silver Cloud, we devote at least one day to exploring the pack ice north of Spitsbergen, searching for walrus and polar bears.
 Our Expedition Leader may choose to take us out in the Zodiacs for an even closer look.

 We disembark Silver Cloud this morning in the main town of the Svalbard archipelago, Longyearbyen.
+Here, our journey comes to an end.
 Our next stop is home soil via Oslo on a flight with Emirates.